-Notice: WBI’s Professional Coaching by telephone is not a substitute for seeking counseling services from a local mental health provider.
+Notice: WBI’s Professional Coaching by telephone is not a substitute for seeking counseling from a local mental health provider.
 Coaching is a separate and unique service from the counseling I provide as a licensed therapist in Colorado and Washington States.
 Coaching services are a form of consultation, and do not constitute a formal therapeutic relationship or arrangement.
 Coaching is not an appropriate treatment or response for crisis situations.
 If you are in crisis, call 1-800-273-TALK to obtain an immediate referral.

-Professional Coaching by phone is offered at $85 (USD) for a half-hour or $115 for a full-hour session.
-The rate is $150/hour for sessions conducted with the client and his/her partner, family member, work colleague, etc. A maximum of three people will be permitted on a single call.
+Professional Coaching by phone is offered at $95 (USD) for a half-hour or $145 for a full-hour session.
+The rate is $175/hour for sessions conducted with the client and his/her partner, family member, work colleague, etc. A maximum of three people will be permitted on a single call.

 Payment can be handled in advance through PayPal on my website or during the checkout process when you schedule online (see below).
 First-time clients may be asked to prepay for the session.
 Established clients are welcome to prepay or pay by credit card at the beginning of the call.

 Terms of Service

 Professional coaching services for workplace bullying are subject to my Terms of Service.
-Please review the Terms prior to scheduling your appointment.
+Please review the my terms prior to scheduling your appointment.